 - Poor briefing means your projects are always off to a bad start because you have no idea how to allocate your resources.

-- There’s no way to track your resources to measure performance, neither can you forecast resources for future projects.
+- There’s no way to track your assets to measure performance, neither can you forecast for future projects.

 - There’s no audit trail of work for marketing compliance.

-Your resources waste precious time looking for brands assets because you don’t have a central suppository.
+Your workforce wastes precious time looking for brands assets because you don’t have a central suppository.

 Risks of Not Using Resource Management Software